jarikomppa/img2spec/readme.md

 .h is C array, only data is included, so typical use would be:

 ```
-    const myimagedata[]= {
+    const char myimagedata[]= {
     #include "myimagedata.h"
     };
 ```

-.inc is assember .db lines.
+.inc is assembler .db lines.

 ##Command line arguments

-Any image or workspace filenames given as arguments are loaded (in the order given).
+Any image or workspace file names given as arguments are loaded (in the order given).
 If multiple loadable images or workspaces are given, the last ones are the ones that are used.

 (Well, all of them do get loaded, they just replace the earlier ones in memory).